1. DO research the firm

 3. DO be confident, but not over-confident

-Remember - you've arrived at the firm as one step of many in qualifying as a lawyer - you're not qualified yet!
-Firms will want to see that you can hold your own, but they do not want to be confronted with students who think they know it all already.
-Confidence is of course important, but you should show a willingness to learn alongside it.
+Remember, your arrival at the firm is one step of many in qualifying as a lawyer—you're not qualified yet!
+Firms will want to see that you can hold your own, but they don't want to be confronted with students who think they know it all already.
+Confidence is important, of course, but you should show a willingness to learn alongside it.
 One important skill to develop is knowing when to talk and when to listen.

 4. DON’T act inappropriately

-Using the placement as an opportunity to scout out the local talent, or drinking too much is not the way to impress a future employer; this is not the sort of sociability firms want to see.
-We have heard countless horror stories of people trying it on with the HR Graduate Recruitment Managers, other vacation schemers, and even trainees and associates.
-Although it is possible you may find love, you probably won’t find yourself with a training contract at the end of your placement.
+Using the placement as an opportunity to scout out the local talent, or drinking too much, isn't the way to impress a future employer; this is not the sort of sociability firms want to see.
+We've heard countless horror stories of people trying it on with the HR graduate-recruitment managers, other vacation schemers and even trainees and associates.
+Although it's possible you may find love, you probably won’t find yourself with a training contract at the end of your placement.

 5. DO keep it professional